0xBANANA/RandomJK/README.md

 NO_OVERWRITE t1_surprise t2_trip t2_dpred t1_danger t1_sour t3_hevil t2_wedge t3_stamp t3_byss t2_rogue t2_rancor t3_rift t1_fatal t1_rail t3_bounty
 ```

+Please note that for yavin1b, the force powers currently won't get randomized.
+Starting from yavin2, randomizations kicks in.

 For additional configuration, check out the following sections and the supplied configuration file `randomizerOptions.json`.

 # Force randomization
 In the file `randomizerOptions.json` you can choose the following force modes with `forceRandomizationMode`:
 - `0`: Progression mode: As you complete missions, you gain additional force points.
 You can spend exactly one force point for each mission - the rest will be randomized, including the core force powers like force jump.
+As you progress, the maximum points that can be spent randomly increase.
+However, RNG decides whether all points actually will be used.
 - `1`: Chaos mode: Every force power will be randomized, you can gain from zero to the maximum amount of force points.
 One user selectable force power can be chosen freely.